54481andrew/pathogen-spillover-forecast/README.md

 3. Use equations derived in the manuscript to convert the predicted seroprevalence into predictions of LASV incidence.

-Figures are saved in the [grid.name] folder (located within Figures_Fits), except for the product risk layer.
-This script also outputs a data file foc_case, contained in the grid.name folder, that summarizes data found in the manuscript table.
-Column names are self-explanatory; "Pop" denotes the country's total population size.
+At the top of the script, a user specifies a [grid.name] string;
+figures and text output are saved in the Figures_Fits/[grid.name] folder.
+PNG figures that are saved show the predicted human seroprevalence across West Africa (Lassa_Seroprevalence.png), the predicted rate of new cases of Lassa in humans (New_Cases.png), the combined risk layer (Combined_Risk_Layer.png), the deviance residuals resulting from the regression of human seroprevalence on the combined risk layer (Deviance_Residuals.png), and the predicted vs actual seroprevalence (Pred_vs_Fit.png).

+This script also outputs the data files:
+- foc_case: summarizes data found in the manuscript Table 4.
+- metrics_output.csv: dataframe containing metrics of evaluation of fitted risk model on human test data.
+Columns are correlation of predicted seroprevalence and actual ("corr"), correlation weighted by number of humans tested ("corr.weighted"), p-value on Dx predictor in the GLM ("glm.pval"), and fraction of null deviance explained in GLM ("glm.frac.dev").
+- glm_summary: text output of GLM summary

 ### Human_Link_Analysis.cdf